angularbuilders/angular-booster/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Server side Rendering

+## Development

+Run `yarn dev:ssr` for a dev server.
+Navigate to `http://localhost:4201/`.
+The app will automatically reload if you change any of the source files.
+The server will emit any request prerendered.

+## Production

+First run `yarn build:ssr` for compile the client application and generate an Express server.

+Then run `yarn serve:ssr` to execute the Node application and head to `http://localhost:4000` .
+Every new request (first or reload) will be served prerendered.
+Any local navigation will be resolved by angular at the browser as usual.